gutenberg/learn-tikz.github.io/en/lesson-10.md

 ```

 You may see 'LaTeX-like' mathematical input in other places, for example
-the MathJaX system for placing equations in web pages.
+the MathJax system for placing equations in web pages.
 These systems often
 accept slight variations on LaTeX's syntax as they do not actually use LaTeX
 'behind the scenes'.
 Our examples are all 'correct' LaTeX, so if you see
 something different in another context, it might be because the example is not